zamicol/xtender-xtractor/README.md

 * `OutAutoBatchName` - *string* -  Name of the batch directory.
 Incrementer will be appended.

 #### Global ####
-* `Log` - *string* - name of the log file.
-The log give start and stop times, lines processed, and other summary details.

 * `DirDepth` - *int* - How many directories deep?
 (Usually 2 or 3).
 * `FolderSize` - *int* - how many files per folder and folder per folder?
 Typically, this value should be 1024.
 * `Delimiter` - *string* - delimiter for input and output flat file.